The Best Dog Food for Shedding in 2022

 Several brands advertise particular food that is good for shedding whilst others advertise their product as a premium dog food that is good for general health.
 With dog food, you tend to get what you pay for and the more expensive products are made with the higher quality ingredients.
 Here are a few things that you should look out for when you are choosing a dog food for shedding and dry skin.

 - High-quality protein.
 The protein source should be a high-quality meat source such as chicken, beef or lamb.
 Some owners prefer to avoid chicken by-products and others avoid meat products altogether and go for a vegetable source such as soy.
 Protein from fish sources is also attractive because they will naturally contain Omega oils.
+For a wider selection of choices, check out our guide on the best fish oil for dogs.

 - Easy to digest carbohydrates.
 Carbohydrates are essential for energy but some can cause stomach upsets and this can lead to a lack of nutrients being absorbed by the gut which will impact the skin.
 Sweet potatoes and peas are some of the high-quality carbohydrates that you will see on dog food ingredients lists.